MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/SecretManagement/get-started/using-secretstore.md

 Install-Module Microsoft.PowerShell.SecretStore
 ```

-Once you have installed the modules you can load the modules and begin using creating new secrets.
+Once you have installed the modules you can load the modules and begin using or creating new secrets.

 ```powershell
 Import-Module Microsoft.PowerShell.SecretManagement